 I was among those at TSC who could not fit their requirements into four years.
 I don't have statistics handy, but I had a lot of company.
 I was to graduate in December, and they allowed me and those like me to stand with the others during the June ceremony and pretend.
 In the coming semester I would have plenty to worry about, and I wouldn't be staying on campus, so it was time to draw Absurd Notions to a close.

 This final strip is very ambiguous and awkward.
 Our boys aren't terrorists; that's some kind of harmless smoke bomb.
 I didn't really make that clear.
 And the resolution just sort of falls flat for me.
-I wasn't really happy with it as the end of Absurd Notions, which may have played a part in prompting me to start it anew five years later.
-And, while I'm sure there will be many more pauses along the way, I intend to be much, much older before I have to again consider how it ends.
+I wasn't really happy with it as the end of Absurd Notions, which may have played a part in prompting me to start it anew six years later, which would in the long run make the problem worse.